 - Your Credit Card Balances - How many accounts?
 How much do you owe on your accounts?

 - Credit Inquiries - How many times have you had your credit checked for a loan?

 These factors are weighted a little bit differently depending on the formula being used.
 The results are added up and distilled into a single number.
 Credit scores can be as low as 300 and as high as 800.
 Higher scores are better.
 Typical home buyers will likely find their FICO scores above 620.

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

 Can I improve my FICO score?

-In order to improve your score, you've got to get the credit reports that the agencies use to build it.
-Of course, you need the score as well.
-Fair Isaac, the company that offered the first FICO score, offers scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three agencies.
-They also provide information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+To raise your score, you've got to get the credit reports that the agencies use to build it, and of course, you need the score itself.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive, fast, and easy to get your credit score along with credit reports from all three credit reporting agencies.
+They also provide helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once a year from the three major credit reporting agencies at AnnualCreditReport.com.
-These reports do not include a free credit score, but it's very inexpensive to get one at the same time.
+You can get a free credit report once per year from all three agencies by visiting AnnualCreditReport.com.
+These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.